vindioai/QVBlock/README.md

 ### 📜 License

-This repository is licensed under the **AGPL-3.0 License**.
+Quantum Vision Theory in Deep Learning for Object Recognition is licensed under the **AGPL-3.0** license for research and non-commercial use.

-If you use this work (code or models) in your research or other projects, you must release your derivative work openly under the same license.
+This means you are free to use, modify, and share the code or models under AGPL-3.0 terms.
+Meaning, you must release your derivative work openly under the same license.

+**Commercial / Closed-source Use**
-Closed-source or proprietary use is not permitted unless you have obtained an enterprise license from the Vindio AI Software Ltd, https://vindioai.com/
+If you want to integrate Quantum Vision Theory into a closed-source or proprietary product without releasing your source code, you must obtain an **Enterprise License** from he Vindio AI Software Ltd, https://vindioai.com/

+📩 Contact: [info@vindioai.com] for Enterprise pricing and terms.

 ### 📄 Citation